Current filter: Most popular

-Energy, infrastructure and transport are considered as part of Kotahi to ensure the Regional Council keeps a strategic and well-integrated approach to its development and use.
+Energy, infrastructure and transport are considered as part of the Kotahi plan to ensure a strategic and well-integrated approach to its development and use.
 Existing infrastructure must be protected from reverse-sensitivity effects while adequately providing for future upgrades and developments.

 Napier Port is the North Island’s second largest export port by tonnage.
 Cruise ships visit over the summer season.
 The new 6 Wharf has been constructed to support the ongoing expansion of Port activities.